HarmanPahwa/Python-LAB/MiniProject/PROJECT.md

 # To-Do List

-A simple command-line to-do list application in Python.
+A simple command-line to-do list in Python.
 This application allows users to add, view, delete, and mark tasks as completed.
 Tasks are saved to a file, so they persist even after restarting the program.

 ## Features